peteshobby/GameTemplate/README.md

 moved to a bank to make more memory available to the main game code if necessary.

+### Sprites and Tiles

+I keep both sprite and tile graphics data in the same arrays and copy them to the appropriate places in memory on initialization.
+This simplifies the process of coverting the sprite sheet into a C array in as far as I only have to do it once whenever I change or add graphics.

 ## Configured Capabilities

 ### Agon Light